spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 The Bar has a back room, mostly filled with crates of bottles, bar supplies, and assorted items the Bartender has taken in trade.
 There are weapons, armor, medical supplies, any much more.
 If the Bartender agrees to trade with the characters, he will bring them back here.

+If the players have completed the job, he allows each character to choose one item from the table for free.
+Anything else would require bartering, because the Bartender will not accept any form of currency.
+He will trade for useful items such as Vac Suits, medical supplies, and modern weaponry.

 <aside class="text--rules-sidebar">

-**What Does the Bartender Sell?**

-This should really be at the discretion of the DM.
+#### Modern Weaponry

 Giving the players access to modern weaponry and gear can help them feel more powerful.
 On the other hand, it may cause problems if the characters return to the past with modern gear.
 You could find an excuse to remove modern gear before they return home, or let them take it, but with a limited number of charges, and no way to reload.

-If the players have completed the job, a good suggestion is to allow each character to choose one item from the table for free.
-Anything else would require bartering.
-Remember the Bartender will not accept any form of currency.
-He will barter for useful items (and consider that anything the characters might be carrying may not be particularly valuable to people in the future).
-Some items the players could acquire that the Bartender would value include Vac Suits, medical supplies, and modern weaponry.

-The following table is just a suggestion.
-Feel free to add or remove items as you see fit.

 </aside>